Ankle Fracture Open Reduction and Internal Fixation

 do the surgery aided by a team of healthcare providers.
 The surgery may take a few

 hours.
-In general, you can expect the below:
+In general, you can expect the following:

-You will get general anesthesia, so you’ll sleep through the operation and won’t feel
+You may get general anesthesia, so you’ll sleep through the operation and won’t feel

 anything.
 Or you may get local anesthesia and a medicine to help you relax.

-A healthcare provider will carefully watch your heart rate, blood pressure, and other
+A provider will carefully watch your heart rate, blood pressure, and other vital signs.

 After cleaning the affected area, your surgeon will make an incision through the skin